Cabinet Checklist and Assembly Recommendations

 Step 2: Put a bead of wood glue in each groove located on the sides and bottom of the face frame.

-Step 3: Take 1 of the side panels and place it into the appropriate groove (all pre-drilled holes will be on the inside of the cabinet).
-Make sure the panel is level and flush with the face frame.
-Take 1 of the plastic corner brackets provided in the small cardboard box and place into upper corner (Figure 1).
+Step 3: Take 1 of the side panels and place it into the appropriate groove (all pre-drilled holes for shelves will be on the inside of the cabinet).
+Ensure the panel is flush with the face frame.
+Take 1 of the large plastic or metal corner brackets provided in the small cardboard box and place into upper corner (Figure 1).
 Use the smallest screws in the box to screw the bracket into place, pressing down so there are no gaps.

 Step 5: Repeat steps 3 and 4 for the opposite side panel.
 Then take the bottom panel and slide it into the bottom grooves.
 Nail through one of the side panels into the bottom panel to secure it in place.